 - 3 Enjoy the walk together and point out all the features you discussed in the classroom.
-Ask pupils to consider what natural or man-made features in the local area make walking around pleasant: - Can they see plants, trees and flowers? - Are pavements and paths easy for everyone to use? - Are there crossings to help you cross the roads safely? - 4 Ask what they can see, hear, feel and smell as they walk.
-Remind the pupils to look up and down, as well as straight ahead, left and right. - After a short while, stop and ask the group if they can feel any changes in their bodies as they walk.
-You could add a short burst of faster walking, which will make the physical changes more obvious.
-Ask them questions such as: - ✓ When they speed up, can they feel their breathing change and get faster? - ✓ What about their heartbeat, is that speeding up? - Can they feel the muscles in their legs working as they walk? - 6 Continue walking and ask the group questions about whether they can notice any changes to how they feel inside: - ✓ How has walking made you feel?
-Calm or relaxed, or perhaps energised or excited?
+Ask pupils to consider what natural or man-made features in the local area make walking around pleasant: - Can they see plants, trees and flowers? - Are pavements and paths easy for everyone to use? - ✓ Are there crossings to help you cross the roads safely? - 4 Ask what they can see, hear, feel and smell as they walk.
+Remind the pupils to look up and down, as well as straight ahead, left and right. - 5 After a short while, stop and ask the group if they can feel any changes in their bodies as they walk. - 6 You could add a short burst of faster walking, which will make the physical changes more obvious. - 7 Ask them questions such as: - Can they feel the different parts of their feet as they walk, as the heel strikes the ground followed by the ball of the foot and the toes? - ✓ When they speed up, can they feel their breathing change and get faster as well? - Can they feel how their muscles work in pairs to drive their legs forward as they walk? - 8 Continue walking and ask the group questions about whether they can notice any changes to how they feel inside.